-Under the Uniform Trust Code and many state trust statutes, a min 1, h capacitated, unborn, or unascertainable person may, in limited circumstances, be represented by a competent adult who has a substantially identical interest with respect to a particular or estion or dispute.
+Under the Uniform Trust Code and many state trust statutes, a minor, incapacitated, unborn, or unascertainable person may, in limited circumstances, be represented by a competent adult who has a substantially identical interest with respect to a particular question or dispute.
 For example, an adult and minor child may have identical interests in modifying a trust to minimize tax liability or to diversify the trust's investments.
 By allowing a minor, for example, to be represented by a parent, the trustee may be able to avoid the time and expense of petitioning a court for the appointment of a guardian ad litem to represent the minor's interests.